Daylight in Schools and Early Research from 1999

 How much daylight?

-This is the uncomfortable part.
+This is the most interesting part.
 The study compares “most daylighting” vs. “least daylighting.”
 It reports neither lux values nor window-to-wall ratios or hours of exposure.
 An architect cannot build “most daylighting.”
 They need a number.
 300 lux at the work plane, minimum 2 hours of direct exposure, window area at least 20% of floor area.
-That data is not in this study.
+That data only appears in other studies.

 When?
 And at what scale?